Albert Carnesale: North Carolina State University

-Carnesale served on the nuclear engineering faculty at NCSU from 1962–69 and as professor and head of the Division of University Studies from 1972-74.
+Carnesale served on the nuclear engineering faculty at NCSU from 1962 to 1969 and as professor and head of the Division of University Studies from 1972 to 1974.

 Harvard University

 Carnesale became a member of the Harvard faculty in 1974, and concentrating on the study of international relations, national security policy, and nuclear arms control.
-In 1981 he was became academic dean of the Harvard Kennedy School.
-A decade later, Carnesale became dean and was charged with restructuring the school, which faced a budget deficit, and served in that post from 1991-1995.
+In 1981 he became academic dean of the Harvard Kennedy School.
+A decade later, Carnesale became dean and was charged with restructuring the school, which faced a budget deficit, and served in that post from 1991 to 1995.
 According to a lecturer at the School, Carnesale was appointed "because by the force of his personality, his great sense of humor and his capacity for getting to the heart of things quickly, he defused tensions."
 When the New York Times announced the appointment, Harvard President Neil L. Rudenstine described Carnesale as "an exceptional human being."
 At the time of Carnesale's appointment, the Kennedy School faced "a debate over its identity," as tension developed between faculty who were professional scholars and those who were practitioners.
 Carnesale said the solution lay in finding the right balance and respecting each other's contribution.
 In 1994, Carnesale was tapped to fill the role of university provost, where he served until 1997.
 In that position he coordinated the university's central administration and oversaw academic programs that extended beyond Harvard's individual schools.
 He was key to the university's $2.1 billion capital campaign and efforts to apply information technology to academic and administrative operations.
 He also was part of the campaign to draw together Harvard's nine different faculties.
-In November 1994, Carnesale was appointed acting president of Harvard while President Rudenstine was on leave.
+In November 1994, Carnesale was appointed acting president of Harvard while President Rudenstine was on medical leave due to exhaustion.
 He served in that position for three months.